DimaKav/dimakav.github.io/index.md

 This project demonstrates the application of feature engineering, hyperparameter tuning, and predictive modelling techniques to a multi-class classficiation problem.
 Using data from Taarifa and the Tanzanian Ministry of Water, I predicted the status of water pumps based on three categories: functional, needs repairs, does not work.
 This dataset describes a number of variables about what kind of pump is operating, when it was installed, and how it is managed.
 A smart understanding of which waterpoints will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.
 [Code.](https://github.com/DimaKav/Tanzanian_waterpumps_project)

-#### 4. Using Clustersing to Analyze Price Dynamics in Stocks and Cryptocurrencies

-Hierarchical, k-Means, t-SNE, and PCA clustering to analyze price movements.

-#### 5. Analyzing Term Frequencies in 11 sacred texts with TF-IDF and LDA
+#### 4. Analyzing Term Frequencies in 11 sacred texts with TF-IDF and LDA

 11 Sacred texts were compiled from online sources, tokenized, and vectorized.
 An interactive visualization was made which represents 11 Latent Dirichlet Association clusters of the corpus using TF-IDF.
 An html was generated and depoyed as a static page.
 [Site.](https://dimakav.github.io/sacred_texts_LDA/tfidf)